“It feels like…” he rolls his eyes up thoughtfully. “It feels like I’m tending this little patch of grass and I so want it to grow bigger.”

 I think about how high the grass is back home—how it’s only mid-March and it needs mowing already.
 How sometimes spring comes early.

-And I tell him the words that I need to hear—this thing I’ve been struggling with too.
+So I tell him the words that I need to hear—this thing I’ve been struggling with too.

 “But,” I say, “The growing can’t happen without the planting.
 And sometimes, we may not get to see the fruit.”